MCHammer-12/IS401_1-6_Serendipitous/README.md

 ### Steps

 1. **Navigate to Profile**: Profile icon (bottom right on navbar)
-2. **Navigate to Settings**: Settings tab → gear icon
+2. **Navigate to Settings**: gear icon in the top right

 3. **Change Your Profile** (pick one):
    - **Name**: "Alex Chen" → "Alex Smith"
    - **Age**: 21 → 22
    - **Quote**: "Chaos is a ladder" → "Hello World!"
    - **Hometown**: "San Francisco, CA" → "Los Angeles, CA"
-   - **Connection Threshold**: Use +/- buttons to change from 1 → 2
+   - **Connection Threshold**: Use +/- buttons to change from 1 → 2 (Note: this change is only visible in the settings tab)

+***CHANGING INTERESTS IS NOT CURRENTLY SUPPORTED***

-4. **Save Changes**: Scroll down → Click "Save" button
+4. **Save Changes**: Click the green check mark in the top right

-5. **Verify in App**: Go back to Settings → Your change should still be there
+5. **Verify in App**: All changes should be visible on your profile page (except connection threshold is visible only in settings

 6. **Verify in Database**:

-   For name changes:
+   For name changes (using a third terminal):
    ```bash
    psql -U postgres -d serendipitous -c "SELECT name, age FROM \"user\" WHERE user_id = 1;"
    ```

-   For threshold changes:
+   For threshold changes (using a third terminal):
    ```bash
    psql -U postgres -d serendipitous -c "SELECT name, interest_threshold FROM \"user\" WHERE user_id = 1;"
    ```